 - export: Lanczos 2 low-pass sampled with bicubic

 When rendering is done on the CPU with Maximum Render Quality enabled, processing is done in a linear color space (i.e., gamma = 1.0) at 32 bits per channel (bpc), which results in more realistic results, finer gradations in color, and better results for midtones.
-CUDA-accelerated processing is always performed in a 32-bpc linear color space.
+GPU-accelerated processing is always performed in a 32-bpc linear color space.
 To have results match between CPU rendering and GPU rendering, enable Maximum Render Quality.

 Note: There are two places to enable or disable Maxium Render Quality—in the sequence settings and in the export settings.
 The sequence setting only applies to preview renders; the export setting (which defaults to the sequence setting) overrides the sequence setting.